hotocoo/DCB/README.md

 - **AI Assistant**: Multiple AI models with personality profiles and memory
 - **Mini-Games**: Trivia, Wordle, Connect Four, Tic-Tac-Toe, and more
 - **Guild Management**: Multiplayer guilds with economies and leaderboards
-- **SQLite Database**: ACID-compliant data storage with migration support
+- **JSON Storage**: Current primary data storage with SQLite migration in progress
 - **Docker Support**: Containerized deployment with health checks

 ## 🌟 Overview